-- 3.1 Members.
-No Person may become a Member unless he, she or it is admitted in accordance with this Agreement, and also qualifies as a Person allowed to hold an interest in all licenses and registrations held by the Company, including to the extent applicable: (a) a Registered Marijuana Dispensary Certificate of Registration issued pursuant to the Humanitarian Medical Use of Marijuana Act, Ch.
-369 of the Acts of 2012, or Mass.
-General Laws Ch.
-94l and their implementing regulations 105 CMR 725.000, et seq. as applicable; and (b) any Final License(s) for a Marijuana Establishment pursuant to Ch.
+3.1 Members.
+No Person may become a Member unless he, she or it is admitted in accordance with this Agreement, and also qualifies as a Person allowed to hold such Person's existing (if any) and proposed interests in all licenses and registrations held by or anticipated to be sought by the Company, including to the extent applicable, those issued or issuable pursuant to Ch.
 55 of the Acts of 2017, Mass.
+General Laws Ch. or 94G, Mass.
 General Laws Ch.
-94G and its implementing regulations 935 CMR 500.000, et seq., each as applicable to the Company's business. - 3.2 Roster.
-The Company shall maintain a roster of the Members and the number of Units, Classes of Units (if any), and amounts of cash or the Fair Market Value (as determined under this Agreement) of other property contributed to the initial capital of the Company as of the date hereof (each contribution, a "Capital Contribution"), as well as all additional Capital Contributions, of each Member. - 3.3 Authority of Members.
+94I, and their respective implementing regulations 935 CMR 500.000, et seq., and 935 CMR 501.000, et seq.

+3.2 Roster.
+The Company shall maintain a roster of the Members and the number of Units, Classes of Units (if any), and amounts of cash or the Fair Market Value (as determined under this Agreement) of other property contributed to the initial capital of the Company as of the date hereof (each contribution, a "Capital Contribution"), as well as all additional Capital Contributions, of each Member.

+3.3 Authority of Members.
 Except as otherwise provided herein, no Member shall, or shall have any right to, participate in the management of the Company merely by virtue of such Member's status as a Member.
-Except as otherwise expressly provided herein, all authority, power and discretion to manage and control the business, affairs and properties of the Company, to make all decisions regarding those matters, and to perform any and all other acts or activities customary or incident to the management of the Company's business is, and shall be vested in the Board. - 3.4 Meetings of Members.
-At any time and from time to time, the Board may, but shall not have any obligation to, call meetings of the Members, and Members holding not less than []% of the Units may call a meeting.
+Except as otherwise expressly provided herein, all authority, power and discretion to manage and control the business, affairs and properties of the Company, to make all decisions regarding those matters, and to perform any and all other acts or activities customary or incident to the management of the Company's business is, and shall be vested in the Board.

+3.4 Meetings of Members.
+At any time and from time to time, the Board may, but shall not have any obligation to, call meetings of the Members, and Members holding not less than 20% of the Units may call a meeting.
 Written notice of any such meeting shall be given to all Members not less than five (5) days and not more than sixty (60) days prior to the date of such meeting.
 A Majority of the Members shall constitute quorum for all purposes at any such meeting.
 Each meeting shall be conducted by the Board or a designee of the Board.
 Each Member may authorize any other Person (regardless of whether such Person is a Member) to act on its behalf with respect to all matters on which such Member is entitled to consent or otherwise participate.
 Any proxy must be signed by the Member giving such proxy or by such Member's attorney-in-fact.
-A Member may attend a meeting by telephonic or other electronic method of participation. - 3.5.
+A Member may attend a meeting by telephonic or other electronic method of participation.

+3.5.
 Written Consent in Lieu of Meeting.
 Any action of the Members which may be undertaken pursuant to Section 3.3 or 3.4 may also be taken by a written consent executed by such Members as would be required to approve such action at a duly convened meeting at which all Members were present.